Depression, the Second Factor of Drug Addiction

 Nutritional experts have stated that nutritional depletion can contribute to depression and that depression can be improved by providing the right nutrition.
 Therefore, the lifestyle and the toxic effects of drugs can increase or create depression, all by themselves.

-There is a third aspect to the creation of depression in the addicted person that is psychological.
+There is a third aspect to the creation of depression in the addicted person which is mental.
 Normally, an addicted person has had terrible experiences in the course of getting the money for drugs, acquiring drugs and using them.
 He or she may have committed crimes, may have seen other people overdose and die.
 Addiction itself can tear families apart.
 Thousands of dollars may have been spent on drugs that were intended for some other, more productive purpose.
 There may have been fights, divorces, lost custody.
 Businesses and good jobs could have been lost.

 Each addicted person knows that he has yielded his own personal integrity in the course of his addiction.
 This creates great personal pain for anyone.
 But the use of more drugs covers up the sense of pain and loss of integrity.